splitio/android-client/streaming/README.md

 ## Usage

-The host application is responsible for:
+The consumer is responsible for:

 1. **Implementing `StreamingTransport`** — wrapping its HTTP client to provide streaming connections.
 2. **Building the URL** — including any authentication tokens, query parameters, and channels.